fangqyi/cpiopwn/README.md

 ### Notes
 The exploit may take about a minute after the prompt appears before it starts responding to commands.
 We've provided a video of it running to show what should happen.

-Additionally, the exploit may only work on computers with at least 16 GB of RAM, as it forces cpio to read gigabytes of input.
-We tested the exploit on a server with 12 GB of RAM, and it crashed.
+Additionally, the exploit may only work on computers with at least 12 GB of RAM, as it forces cpio to read gigabytes of input.
+We had some issues with servers running out of RAM with previous versions of the exploit - the current version has been tested on computers with 12 and 16 GB of RAM, but not smaller.